Ruba Katrib

-Ruba Katrib is a Syrian-American curator of contemporary art.
+Ruba Katrib is an American curator of contemporary art.
 She has served as Curator and Director of Curatorial Affairs at MoMA PS1 since 2017.
 From 2012 until 2017, Katrib was Curator at SculptureCenter in New York.
 Prior to this post, she worked first as Assistant Curator and then as Associate Curator at the Museum of Contemporary Art in North Miami.
 She is best known for exhibitions highlighting women artists and global issues.

 Early life and education

 Katrib was born in Baltimore, Maryland, and grew up in Charleston, West Virginia.
 She is the first US-born child of Syrian immigrant parents.

 Katrib holds degrees from the School of the Art Institute of Chicago and the Center for Curatorial Studies, Bard College.
 In 2002, while a student at the School of the Art Institute of Chicago, she co-founded ThreeWalls, a residency and exhibition space.